Warsaw, Poland

 People living in Warsaw were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Warsaw, it is important to pack warm clothing, as the winters can be quite cold.
 It is also a good idea to bring a raincoat and umbrella, as the city experiences a lot of rain.
 Additionally, it is important to bring a valid passport and any necessary documents for your stay.
 It is also a good idea to bring a few items to make your new home feel more comfortable, such as pictures, books, and other personal items.
-Finally, it is important to bring any necessary medications and toiletries," explained one expat living in Warsaw, Poland.
+Finally, it is important to bring any necessary medications and toiletries," wrote one member in Warsaw.

 "More sun and warmer weather.
 Better roads.
 Italian food, especially fresh sea-food.
-I wish all present Polish politician to go to another country," said one expat in Warsaw.
+I wish all present Polish politician to go to another country," remarked one expat who made the move to Warsaw.

 Where should I setup a bank account in Warsaw?